edgarpf/aws-csaa-tips/README.md

 - If your Spot instance is terminated or stopped by Amazon EC2 in the first instance hour, you will not be charged for that usage.
 However, if you terminate the instance yourself, you will be charged to the nearest second.
 If the Spot instance is terminated or stopped by Amazon EC2 in any subsequent hour, you will be charged for your usage to the nearest second.
 If you are running on Windows and you terminate the instance yourself, you will be charged for an entire hour.

 - Snapshots occur asynchronously which means that the point-in-time snapshot is created immediately, but the status of the snapshot is pending until the snapshot is complete (when all of the modified blocks have been transferred to Amazon S3), which can take several hours for large initial snapshots or subsequent snapshots where many blocks have changed.
 While it is completing, an in-progress snapshot is not affected by ongoing reads and writes to the volume hence, you can still use the volume.

+- The best way to implement a bastion host is to create a small EC2 instance which should only have a security group from a particular IP address for maximum security.

+- An elastic network interface (ENI) is a logical networking component in a VPC that represents a virtual network card.
+You can attach a network interface to an EC2 instance in the following ways:

+  * When it's running (hot attach)
+  * When it's stopped (warm attach)
+  * When the instance is being launched (cold attach).

 ## EBS (Elastic Block Store)